rizitis/linux-zen/README.md

 *the way zen slackware kernel is builded you can:*
 - install NVIDIA driver ;)
 - run Waydroid
-- have a litle faster compiling
+- have a faster compiling time
+- Better gaming
 - and more good things...

+1. Reduces scheduling latency from kernel-to-user space.
+2. Main effect: snappier responsiveness, less input lag, better audio/video stability.

 ---